Admissions FAQs

 We waive the application fee for all domestic applicants (US citizens and permanent residents).
 Unfortunately, we are not able to do so for international applicants.

-Yes, if you complete a degree from a US institution or an institution at which the official language of instruction is English, the TOEFL requirement may be waived.
+Yes, if you complete a degree from a US institution or an institution where the official language of instruction is English, the TOEFL requirement may be waived.
+Please refer to this Rackham test information page for English test rules.

-If you are applying to the MS or PhD, please see this Rackham test information page for English test rules specific to those programs.
+Yes, IELTS is allowed for MS and PhD applications, although the Admissions Committee prefers TOEFL scores.
+Please refer to this Rackham test information page for English test rules specific to those programs.

 Funding

-US citizens and US permanent residents will need to fill out the FAFSA to apply for financial aid from U.S. federal and state governments.
-This form is used by university financial aid offices to determine need-based awards.
+U.S. citizens and permanent residents must complete the FAFSA to apply for financial aid from the U.S. federal and state governments.
+The FAFSA is used by university financial aid offices to determine need-based awards.
+See this page for financial aid eligibility and deadlines.
+Apply here for the FAFSA.
 International students cannot apply for federal student aid.

 After Admission